hmchilders/EDS214_Group4/README.md

-Why the project is useful
+Why the project is useful:
+It can build on existing data wrangling and visualization skills using existing raw data.
+It also serves as a baseline for future chemical concentration analyses from hurricane impacts.

 How users can get started with the project:

-Make sure to open the Group_Fourk.qmd first, because it will contain the data needed.
+Make sure to open the Group_Fourk.qmd first, because it will contain the libraries/packages needed.

+There should be a folder which contains data from all water sheds if one wanted to compose a different analysis.

 Make sure to check that the data used is readily available in the project.

 Question 2 :